 Castel Gandolfo, the papal summer palace

 The papal estate at Castel Gandolfo is a shaped liked a thin slice of pie with the popes’ summer palace at the pointed end (Pope Benedict still uses it).
-About half way down the slice, stand the Villa Barberini and the papal gardens, built over the remains of the Emperor Domitian’s summer palace.
+About half way down the slice, stand the Barberini Gardens, built over the remains of the Emperor Domitian’s summer palace.
 In fact, elements of Domitian’s palace have been incorporated into the 17th century gardens themselves.

 Nympheum with classical statue, yellow irises and water feature

 Indoor rooms, for example, have been turned into nympheums with statues and water features.
 It’s strange to think that this nympheum, now outside, may once have been a Roman room indoors.
 The Roman statue is a male nude, possibly the god Apollo.

 Domitian’s massive cryptoporticus – a tunnel with side openings instead of columns – was built both as a shelter from the sun and as a means of getting from one part of the palace to another.
 The side openings meant that it was well lit.
 (During World War II, it was used as a civilian air raid shelter.)
 As a fan of Lindsey Davis’s Falco and Flavia Albia series, I enjoyed seeing the psychopathically suspicious Domitian’s cryptoporticus and it wasn’t difficult to imagine all sorts of evil being plotted in that cavernous and rather creepy space.